JoeYeungCW/Cinema_Room_Manager/README.md

 Cinema Room Manager project from Hyperskill (https://hyperskill.org/projects/133?track=8)

-There are six stages of the project.
+There are Five stages of the project.

  Stage 1: Arrangement